Microsoft Excel

 An error can be defined as a mistake.
 More broadly, errors are actions that should not have happened or which lead to undesirable results.
 Excel has messages to alert us when we make certain types of errors.
 Seeing an Excel error message can be a bit frustrating, but it is much better than the other type of error – the silent one that goes undetected and returns inaccurate results.

-Rather than getting irritated when we see an error message in Excel, consider it a welcome clue to identifying what went wrong and a first step to figuring out how to debug (or fix) that error.
+Rather than getting irritated when we see an error message in Excel, consider it a welcome clue to identifying what went wrong so that you can go about fixing it.

 Want to learn more?